LMilazzo/VACC-Nextflow-RNAseq-Tutorial/rnaSeaq_on_hpc_Tutorial.md

 cd Epic_GenomeProject1
 mkdir scripts
 ```
-It is not too important where your reference library is located as long as it is easily accessible by path for nextflow.
+It is not too important where your reference genome is located as long as it is easily accessible by path for nextflow.

 ---
 ---